 When the dean announces the candidate’s name, the candidate and chair walk across to center stage, with the candidate on the RIGHT and the faculty member on the LEFT to meet the President; (UNLESS you are meeting your candidate center stage because you are hooding more than one candidate).

-- Candidate stops in front of President Lyons and faces audience.
+- Candidate stops in front of President Harris and faces audience.

 - The Chair hoods the candidate and congratulates the candidate (photographer takes picture at this point) – be sure to hood with the velvet on the outside, and place the hood over the candidate’s head from behind the candidate.

-- Candidate turns back to face Dr. Lyons to receive the diploma and Dr. Lyons’ congratulations.
+- Candidate turns back to face Dr. Harris to receive the diploma and Dr. Harris’ congratulations.